charlie-url/rm_modular_weather/Documentation/readme.txt

      Every capture gets a numerical identifier called "StringIndex" corresponding to the order that it was captured by WebParser.
 The RegExp in this skin has 60 captures, which I have assigned to descriptively named [Measures].

 > TL;DR: WebParser downloads html code from weather.com, picks out 60 relevant words, and assigns each to a "StringIndex" number.

-I have made each word accessible via named [Measures].
+     With only WebParser, if you knew that you wanted the "forecasted low temperature for tomorrow", you could copy the [Measure] that I've already created that says...

+[Day2LowTemp]
+Measure=Plugin
+Plugin=WebParser
+URL=[WeatherSite]
+StringIndex=26

+! ! !
+BUT WAIT, IT'S EASIER THAN THAT ! ! !

+     The second feature of this skin is "@include".
+Instead of copy/pasting code into your skin, simply @include one of the .inc files from the @Resources folder to gain access to all of the [Measures] inside it.
+This takes a grand total of: 1 line of code!
+Continuing with our "forecasted low temperature for tomorrow" example,...

+[GetTemps5Days]
+@include=#@#HighLowOnly.ini

+     ...will give your skin access to: [CurrentHighTemp], [CurrentLowTemp], [Day1HighTemp], [Day1LowTemp], [Day2HighTemp], .... , [Day5LowTemp].
+Now, access the data you want with "[Day2HighTemp]".

+> TL;DR: You can import my premade [Measures] instead of trying to guess which StringIndex holds the data that you want.
+It only takes 1 line of code.

+-----   Intended Usage   -----